 As a result, the long-awaited purchase of an apartment threatens to turn into a real tragedy for dozens of families.
 In order to avoid such cases it is necessary to clearly understand what to look for before handing your hard earned funds into the hands of the builder.

-Related article: How to buy a house?We'll start with it.
+Related article: What documents are needed when buying a suburban area?We'll start with it.
 A truly responsible company is interested in demonstrating its openness at an early stage of a dialogue with a potential client.
 This means that upon your first request you must present all the necessary permits.
 Their list is not so great:

 - title documents for the land plot;

 - output data (town-planning conditions and restrictions, technical conditions, design task);

 - a license to create objects of the general contractor architecture (IV and V complexity categories), qualification certificates, permissions for hazardous work, etc .;

 - building permit (IV and V complexity categories);

 - the declaration of the beginning of construction works;

 - development and approval of project documentation and its expertise for IV and V categories of complexity;

 - contracts on connecting the construction site to engineering networks, etc.